pnp/sp-dev-fx-aces/samples/BasicCard-CardComposition/README.md

 ## Summary

-This sample tackles a scenario in which You want to reuse part of Your Adaptive Card in multiple places or You need to divide Your ACE QuickView into smaller ones for readability and maintainability.
-In real world scenario Your ACE can grow quite a lot making handling hundreds lines of JSON quite difficult.
+This sample tackles a scenario in which you want to reuse part of your Adaptive Card in multiple places or you need to divide your ACE QuickView into smaller ones for readability and maintainability.
+In a real world scenario your ACE can grow quite a lot making handling hundreds lines of JSON quite difficult.

 ![SearchUsers](./resources/UserSearch.PNG)
 ![Colleagues](./resources/Colleagues.PNG)